 Attendance all lecture classes is expected and critical to your successfully completing the requirements of this course.
-In the event that you miss a lecture, it is your responsibility to ask one of your classmates or read text book or read my posted lecture notes, video and hand written notes.
+In the event that you miss a lecture, it is your responsibility to ask one of your classmates or read text book or read my posted lecture notes and hand written notes.
 If you have a conflict with a scheduled exam, you must make arrangements with your instructor well in advance so that alternate times can be scheduled.

-Exams (Please read): (90% = Midterm-I 20%+ Midterm-II 30%+Final 40%)
+Exams (Please read): (80% = Midterm-I 20%+ Midterm-II 30%+Final 30%)

-There will be only 2 mid-term exams and one final exam (September 30th for Midterm-I; November 4th Midterm-II; December 14th Final.
-All exams will be online format).
+There will be only 2 mid-term exams and one final exam (September 29th for Midterm-I; November 3rd Midterm-II; December 10th Final.
+All exams will be in person format).
 No make-up exams will be given except for unforeseen, officially documented absences.
 If such a circumstance arises on a test date, it is your responsibility to contact me as soon as possible.
 If you expect to be absent on a test date for any legitimate reason (conferences, job interviews, project team competitions, etc.), it is your responsibility to give me sufficient prior notice so that we can make other arrangements.
-There will be a FINAL exam at the end of this course (May be Cumulative and will decide after 2nd midterm).
+There will be a FINAL exam at the end of this course (non-cumulative).